MClemot/TopologicalAutoencodersPlusPlus/README.md

    python3 scripts/runComparison.py
    ```

-   You can specify the files to run with the option `-f` or `--files` and the methods to compare with the option `-m` or `--methods`, e.g.:
+   You can specify the files to run with the option `-f` or `--files` and the methods to compare with the option `-m` or `--methods`, for example:
    ```
-   python3 scripts/runComparison.py -f Twist COIL20-1 -m TopoAE TopoAE++
+   python3 scripts/runComparison.py -f COIL20-1 MoCap SingleCell -m TopoAE TopoAE++
    ```

    The file names to use are `3Clusters`, `Twist`, `K4`, `K5`, `COIL20-1`, `MoCap` and `SingleCell` and the available methods are listed below: